Injeolmi aka roasted soybean mochi is a soft and chewy Korean treat made from sweet glutinous rice. It's quick, easy and delicious!

 Microwaving the mochi is fast and simple.
 All you need is 2 minutes in the microwave and it's pretty much ready to go.
 The downside is an uneven cook, as you will have parts slightly drier than others.

-When I pound the dough I use the blunt end of a rolling pin.
-You can use anything from wooden spoons to flat bottomed cups (just don't choose one that is fragile)!
-Simply pound it for a couple of minutes until it becomes softer, stretchier and more supple.
+Simply pound it for a couple of minutes until it becomes softer, stretchier, and more supple.
 Trust me this will change your homemade mochi game.

 As with most things made from glutinous rice flour they are best enjoyed on the day they are made.
 If you do store them keep them in an airtight container for up to three days.